Dian Farmer Learning To Grow Our Own Food

 Make sure the peanuts are raw peanuts and uncooked, then place the dry peanuts on top of the soil.
 Then cover them with about an inch of soil.
 The peanuts won’t take long to sprout.

-After the last frost, you can transplant them into your garden.
-This is because peanuts tend to do better in warm temperatures but can grow in cooler climates.
 After you transplant them, small yellow flowers will form about 40 days later.
 After the flowers are pollinated the petals of the peanut plant flowers fall off, the ovary of the peanut forms from under where the petals fell off.

 You may be wondering what a peanut ovary is.
 I’ll explain.
 The ovary is called a peg.
 The peg grows and makes its way down and away from the plant.
-Then it starts to grow a stem that goes into the warm soil (going into the soil like a peg would insert into something else… get it?).

 The peanut embryo is on the tip of the peg.
 This is what goes down into the topsoil.
 The embryo will then start turning into a peanut.